FroysJ/Bank-Account-Manager/README.md

 ### Notes:
 - Creating an account automatically means adding it to the list of accounts
 - Load and Save actions are not logged
+- Doing a 'transaction' will log the event as a deposit or withdrawal, depending on which was done (the action itself is treated like so as well in the GUI)

 ## Phase 4: Task 3